andresribeiro/ciara-docs/server-updates.md

 ## Unattended Upgrades

-To ensure your server's operating system stays up-to-date with the latest security patches, Ciara configures `unattended-upgrades`.
+To ensure your server's Operational System stays up-to-date with the latest security patches, Ciara configures `unattended-upgrades`.
 This automates the process of applying critical updates, reducing the window of vulnerability.

 ## Kernel Upgrades